 How do life events contribute to anxiety?

 Traumatic experiences and ongoing stressors, such as financial difficulties or relationship conflicts, can trigger or worsen anxiety.
-These environmental factors are significant contributors to its development.
+These environmental factors contribute significantly to its development.

 What role does physical health play in anxiety?

-Physical health conditions, such as thyroid disorders or chronic pain, can exacerbate anxiety symptoms.
+Physical health conditions, such as thyroid disorders or chronic pain, can worsen anxiety symptoms.
 Addressing these underlying issues is crucial for effective treatment.

 Haven Health and Wellness